Graph theoretical approach to conformal correlators: The conformal squid: A determinant

 where

-hinting at a description of this property via the metric's determinant.
-In the following, for notational brevity, we will denote these scalar correlators with $\Sigma_N$, hence the above would be written as
+hinting at a description of this property via the determinant of $W$.
+In the following, for notational brevity, we will denote these scalar correlators with $\Sigma_N$; hence, the above would be written as